syedwasif978-cmd/Smart-Internet-Path-Finder-Agent/README.md

 3. Decision Module:
    - If graph is weighted → use A*
    - If unweighted → use BFS
+   - If weighted with varying costs → use UCS

 4. Algorithm Execution:
    - Search graph